MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

     - **People**: Names of people mentioned during the meeting.
     - **Others**: Other keywords mentioned during the meeting.

-    If you have tracked keywords and competitors in your CRM, they also appear in this section.
+    If you track keywords and competitors in your CRM, they also appear in this section.

 > [!NOTE]
 > If you start and stop a meeting recording multiple times, sales insights aren't generated.